Rick’s 2016 release, Rundown, has just won the 2017 Arthur Ellis Award

 “Classical music lovers will welcome this compelling mystery...
 The suspense will keep readers turning the pages until the dramatic conclusion.”
 Publishers Weekly

 “Blechta writes entertaining, well-researched stories with dialogue and setting as highlights.
-In The Fallen One, Blechta has kicked it up a notch.”
+In The Fallen One, he’s kicked it up a notch.”
 Hamilton Spectator

 The Fallen One is set in Paris, Montreal and Toronto, the story is about an opera singer who has never achieved the greatness of which she is capable until her beloved husband is killed in a tragic house fire.
 Since it’s set in the opera world, the storyline is, well, operatic, but also intensely interesting because of this.
 We’d love to tell you more about the plot, but you’re just going to have to go out and buy a copy.
 Suffice it to say, The Fallen One has been declared to be “vintage Blechta” with all the elements readers have come to expect, as well as some exciting twists and turns.
-Throw in “The City of Light” as a major location, and there’s lots to expect from Rick’s first novel with Dundurn.
-(Rumour also has it that he’s well into writing a sequel with Italy as the foreign destination this time.
-Stay tunded for more news on that.)
-To read some of the early reviews, please click HERE.
+Throw in “The City of Light” as a major location, and it’s no wonder Rick’s first novel with Dundurn Press was such a success, currently on its third printing.
+To read complete versions of several of the reviews, please click HERE.

 An interview with Rick in 2010: